RubyLearning/blog/content/post/2009/03/24/rubylearnings-sponsor-projectlocker.md

 description:
   - ProjectLocker is one of the silver sponsor of the Using Twitter with Ruby course at RubyLearning.
 categories:
-  - Ruby
+  - ruby
-  - Sponsors
+  - sponsors
 tags:
-  - ProjectLocker
+  - projectlocker
-  - Ruby
+  - ruby
-  - Ruby on Rails
+  - ruby on rails
-  - Sponsors
+  - sponsors
 ---
 <div>
   <p>